 The improved sentiment is a result of increased merchandise export and import volumes and more new vehicles sold, Sacci report says

 Labour shortages, soaring energy costs and Russia’s war in Ukraine are propelling prices for kitchen staples to new records, dragging family finances along for the ride

 Fiery hooker comes in as coach Jacques Nienaber reshuffles front row for All Blacks showdown

 The Italian SUV outguns the Bentley Bentayga's record

 President Cyril Ramaphosa has committed to returning the country to a sustainable fiscal path as a means to generate investment and boost economic growth.

 Addressing the second investment conference in Sandton on Wednesday, the president, who made attracting $100bn of investment in SA one of his goals after being elected, outlined government’s commitment to take steps to stabilise its finances...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.